-Most optimisers have a premium model that limits either by image size or number of images.
+Most optimizers have a premium model that limits either by image size or number of images.
 The exception is Robin.
 Should you even pay for such a plugin?
 It depends on how much control you need.
-It is alternatively possible to optimise the images yourself with desktop tools, or on the command line(optimizt, compress-images) or online before uploading(TinyPNG, Shortpixel).
+It is alternatively possible to optimize the images yourself with desktop tools, or on the command line(optimizt, compress-images) or online before uploading(TinyPNG, Shortpixel).

 Most plug-ins also create images in different, smaller sizes.
 Depending on the resolution of the user's browser, a significantly smaller file is directly integrated, which again leads to significant performance gains.

-Lazy loading means that an image is only loaded when your visitors scroll to the point where it appears on site.
-Most image optimisers support this.
-Most image optimisers support this.
-There are also free plugins for this, for example Lazy Load from WP Rocket and Lazy Loader.
-Videos can or should also be loaded only when they are "reached", see Lazy Load for Videos.
+Lazy loading causes an image to load only when your visitors scrolls to the place where it appears on the site.
+Most image optimizers support this.
+Whereas there are also free plugins for this, for example Lazy Load from WP Rocket and Lazy Loader.
+Also videos can or should be loaded only when "reached", see Lazy Load for Videos.

 Besides images, any other assets can be cached locally (on the server).
 This not only improves compliance with international data protection laws, it usually also improves performance.
 Especially if the fonts are cached.
 Then the browser downloads them once and displays them directly the next time without having to load them first.
 This works well with the WordPress pluginOMGF host Google Fonts Locally, for example.